-Project Performance Product (Composition) Extended response Investigation A response to a single task, situation and/or scenario. assesses the physical A technique that assesses the application of skills to create music.
+Project Performance Product (Composition) Extended response Investigation A response to a single task, situation and/or scenario.
+A technique that assesses the physical demonstration of identified skills.
+A technique that assesses the application of skills to create music.
 A technique that assesses the interpretation, analysis/examination and/or evaluation of ideas and information in provided stimulus materials.
 A response that includes locating and using information beyond students' own knowledge and the data they have been given.
-At least two different components from the following: • written: 500-900 words • spoken: 21⁄2-31⁄2 minutes • multimodal • non-presentation: 8 A4 pages max (or equivalent) • presentation: 3-6 minutes • performance: variable conditions. music performance: minimum of two minutes total performance time production performance: variable conditions manipulating existing sounds: minimum of two minutes arranging and creating minimum of 32 bars or 60 seconds Presented in one of the following modes: • written: 600-1000 words • spoken: 3-4 minutes • multimodal • non-presentation: 10 A4 pages max (or equivalent) • presentation: 4-7 minutes.
-Presented in one of the following modes: • written: 600-1000 words • spoken: 3-4 minutes • multimodal • non-presentation: 10 A4 pages max (or equivalent) • presentation: 4-7 minutes.
+At least two different components from the following: • written: 500-900 words • spoken: 21⁄2-31⁄2 minutes • multimodal • non-presentation: 8 A4 pages max (or equivalent) • presentation: 3-6 minutes • performance: variable conditions • product: variable conditions. performance: minimum of two minutes total performance time production performance: variable conditions manipulating existing sounds: minimum of two minutes arranging and creating minimum of 32 bars or 60 seconds Presented in one of the following modes: written: 600-1000 words spoken: 3-4 minutes multimodal non-presentation: 10 A4 pages max (or equivalent) presentation: 4-7 minutes. the following modes: written: 600-1000 words spoken: 3-4